lj-ditrapani/SWE430/markdown/lesson3.markdown

-SWE 430 Lesson 1:  TDD and Unit Testing
+SWE 430 Lesson 3:  TDD and Unit Testing
 ========================================================================

-In this lesson we will lay conceptual fondations regarding test-driven development (TDD) and unit testing which we will later apply in Example 1 and Exercise 1.
+In this lesson we will lay conceptual foundations regarding test-driven development (TDD) and unit testing which we will later apply in the examples and assignments.

 Unit Testing